Lack of Employee Input & Training Puts Technology and Automation ROI at Risk

 - Assess tomorrow’s impacts today.
 Think strategically about how implementation of a new technology will impact the current and future workforce.

-The Eagle Hill Consulting “Technology in the Healthcare Workplace Survey 2020” was conducted online by Ipsos in Q1 2020.
-The survey, which included a random sample of 675 U.S. healthcare industry employees, polled respondents on aspects of the impact of technology such as artificial intelligence, automation and robotics on their current and future work environment.
+The Eagle Hill Consulting “Technology in Workplace Survey 2020” was conducted by Ipsos.
+The survey included polled 602 Boston-area employees on aspects of the impact of technology such as artificial intelligence, automation and robotics on their current and future work environment.

 Eagle Hill Consulting LLC is a woman-owned business that provides unconventional management consulting services in the areas of Strategy & Performance, Talent, and Change.
 The company’s expertise in delivering innovative solutions to unique challenges spans across the private, public, and nonprofit sectors, from financial services to healthcare to media & entertainment.
 Eagle Hill has offices in the Washington, D.C. metropolitan area, Boston, MA and Seattle, WA.
 More information is available at www.eaglehillconsulting.com.